Lehigh in Costa Rica Summer Internships in Tropical Forest Conservation and Sustainable Development

 Over the past 5 years, most of our participants have received some form of financial support.
 Depending upon whether a student qualifies, the bulk of the cost of the internship (including airfare, accommodations, local transportation, project supplies, and a stipend) will be covered by the Lee Iacocca International Internship Program.
 Other more modest support packages may be available through the EI-STEPS Summer Internship/Research Program or through other entities.
 Students who do not qualify for financial support are billed according to the specific costs associated with each internship (approximately $4200 for the 7-week internship inclusive of airfare, accommodations, local transportation, project supplies, etc.).

-The deadline to apply for the Lehigh in Costa Rica summer internship program is December 30, 2016.
-Applications can be made online here.
+The deadline to apply for the Lehigh in Costa Rica summer internship program is February 23, 2018 Applications can be made online here.
 No deposit, application fee, or any other obligation is required to apply.
 Complete applications will automatically be considered by the Lee Iacocca International Internship Program or the EI-STEPS Summer Internship/Research Program (or other programs) at that time.
-Students who anticipate participating without financial support must also apply online and adhere to the December 30, 2016 deadline.
+Students who anticipate participating without financial support must also apply online.